 Initial consultation is 30 minutes, this will include a full medical history and discuss if nail surgery is indicated.

-The Podiatrist will carry our a neurovascular assessment also checking the foot and toe for infection, antibiotic cover will be requested via your GP if necessary.
+The Podiatrist will carry our a neurovascular assessment, asses the foot and toe and if infection is present, antibiotic cover will be requested via your GP.
 If there are no contraindications present then the surgery will be carried out with informed consent.
 Please wear sandals to your appointment as you will have a large dressing.
 Driving is not permitted on the day of nail surgery so please note that you need to arrange for a friend/relative or taxi to collect you after your appointment.
-An aftercare information pack will be provided which includes a 24 hour advice line.
-However, should you have any concerns please seek medical attention immediately.
-Rest is advised for the remainder of the day.
+An after care information pack will be provided along with verbal and written advice.
+For all nail surgery patients we offer a 24 hour advice line but if you have any concerns please seek medical attention immediately.
+Rest is advised for the rest of the day.

-At your final appointment, normally 7 days following your nail surgery, the toe will be examined and further advice issued.
+At your final appointment which would normally be 7 days following your nail surgery, the toe will be examined and further advice issued.

-Please note, if further dressings are required at your third appointment this will incur an additional cost at the time.
+Please note, if further dressings are required at your third appointment this will incur an additional cost at this time.

 Future appointments and after care will be discussed with your Podiatrist Ashleigh at your final visit.